 Pad printing technology has been around for a long time but few people know how it works or even what it is.
 Did you know that many of the products you touch every day have been pad printed?
 That’s right, pad printing is a common process used in manufacturing to decorate products that we use every day.
 These products include golf balls, medical devices, televisions, hangers & carrier bags.
-If you have ever wanted to know how a logo goes from a computer screen to the golf ball here it is: PAD PRINTING.
+If you have ever wanted to know how a logo goes from a computer screen to the golf ball here it is Pad Printing.

 That’s right… pad printing takes a 2d logo and transfers it to a 3d object like a golf ball.
-Golf balls aren’t the only thing you can do with pad printing but they are a great example of a pad printing application in the real world, hangers are another item used in the retail world for company or product branding.
+Golf balls aren’t the only thing you can do with pad printing but they are a great example of a pad printing application in the real world, hangers are another item used in the retail world for a company or product branding.

 So how does Pad Printing Work?
-The transfer pad printing process consists of four main elements: pad, cliché, ink and machine.
+The transfer pad printing process consists of four main elements: pad, cliché, ink, and machine.
 Below is a brief introduction of the elements followed by a detailed discussion of each.